 - Double click the time slot to see the Untitled – Appointment window appear:

-- By double clicking you will see that the Start time and End times have both been filled in for you based on the time slot in the calendar that you double clicked
+- By using the double-click to open the window, the Start time and End times have both been filled in for you based on the time slot in the calendar that you double clicked

 - You can now add a Subject e.g. Pay phone bill

-- In the Location you may choose to leave this blank, if this does not apply to the specific appointment you are setting up OR enter an address or location for this appointment
+- In the Location you may choose to leave this blank if this does not apply to the specific appointment you are setting up OR enter an address or location for this recurring appointment

 - Now click the Recurrence button on the Ribbon